eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

-- `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the intersection will detected and are likely to occur.
+- `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the intersection will be detected and are likely to occur.
 - `traffic_light_unregulated`: The
   junction is controlled by a traffic light without any further rules.
   This may cause collision if unsafe signal plans are used.
 Note, that